-So from the point of view of our own self-interest, but also in the point of view of global leadership, we're behind.
-And we got to do a much more effective job.
-And it's not going to be easy because of the jurisdictional differences here, and the fact that they - that illegal entities always try to stay one step ahead of what we're doing.
-So I would just - wanted to make those observations.
-If any of the panelists want to respond, I'm more than happy to do that.
-But what would you think is the most important thing for the United States to do to show leadership to the global community that we need to work together to end this type of lack of transparency in financial operations globally?
+From the point of view of our own self-interest, but also in the point of view of global leadership, we're behind.
+And we've got to do a much more effective job.
+And it's not going to be easy because of the jurisdictional differences here, and the fact that illegal entities always try to stay one step ahead of what we're doing.
+I just wanted to make those observations.
+If any of the panelists want to respond, I'm more than happy to let them do that.

+What would you think is the most important thing for the United States to do to show leadership to the global community that we need to work together to end this type of lack of transparency in financial operations globally?
 What's the one thing that America needs to do?
 Who's the volunteer?

-KALMAN: Can I just offer which - let me just say, I would like us to see that we could pass either Mr. Whitehouse's bill or Ms. Moore's bill.
+Mr. KALMAN.
+Let me just say, I would like us to see that we could pass either Mr. Whitehouse's bill or Ms. Moore's bill.